akmayer/Warframe-Algo-Trader/README.md

 **The JWT token is structured like "JWT eraydsfhalefibnzsdlfi".
 It includes the letters, "JWT" as well as a space before all the seemingly random characters.**

-**Steps below are only required for pushbullet mobile notifications:**

-4. ~~Install Tesseract-OCR from [their github](https://github.com/UB-Mannheim/tesseract/wiki).
-Either of the default installation paths should be fine but it should either end up in `C:Program Files\Tesseract-OCR` or in your `~\AppData\Local\Programs\Tesseract-OCR` where `~` is your user home directory.~~
+If you do not care about either notification system, you can proceed to [Running](https://github.com/akmayer/Warframe-Algo-Trader/tree/main#running) as neither is required.

+#### Discord Webhook Notifications Setup

+1. Make a new discord server.
+2. Click Server Settings > Integrations > Create Webhook
+3. Click the newly created webhook then Copy Webhook URL
+4. Paste the FULL URL into the new webhookLink parameter in the config.json.

+#### Pushbullet Mobile Notification Setup

-5. Install pushbullet on your phone.
+1. Install pushbullet on your phone.
 Additionally, on the Pushbullet website, login and add your phone as a device.
-6. After adding your phone as a device, make sure you are in the "Devices" tab.
+2. After adding your phone as a device, make sure you are in the "Devices" tab.
 Then, on the website, click your phone to open the push chats with it.
-7. Clicking your phone will change the url to `https://www.pushbullet.com/#devices/<DEVICE_TOKEN>`.
+3. Clicking your phone will change the url to `https://www.pushbullet.com/#devices/<DEVICE_TOKEN>`.
 Copy this token and paste it into your config.json file with the key, "pushbullet_device_iden".
-8. Under the settings tab, click Create Access Token.
+4. Under the settings tab, click Create Access Token.
 Copy that token and paste it into your config.json file with the key, "pushbullet_token".

 ### Running